AI strategy consultant for teams that need delivery, not just direction.

 How to hire without getting burned

 Whether you hire us or someone else, use the same three filters.
-First, ask for the last thing they delivered, with the client’s name and the outcome in real numbers.
-If the answer is a case study slide, walk away.
-If the answer is a link to a working system and a phone number for the client, keep talking.
+First, ask for the last thing they delivered and how it changed the workflow in practice.
+If the answer is a case study slide with no operating detail, keep digging.
+If the answer is concrete about the workflow, implementation, and measurement, keep talking.

 Second, ask what they will not do.
 A real operator has strong opinions about which engagements they refuse and why.
 A consultant who says yes to everything is a consultant with no edge.